BrandonArgel/rick-and-morty/README.md

 # Rick and Morty App

-On this project, you can find all the characters of the series Rick and Morty, consume the API of Rick and Morty, try it out, and discover all the features implemented on it.
+In this project, you can find all the characters of the series Rick and Morty, using the [API of Rick and Morty](https://rickandmortyapi.com/).
+Try it out, and discover all the features implemented on it.

-I created this project while I was learning React with the professional course of React Hooks of Platzi.
+I created this project while learning React with the professional course of [React Hooks](https://platzi.com/cursos/react-hooks/) of Platzi.